During my time at a consultancy, I worked with one of the top four banks in Australia to tackle compliance training for employees.

 The outcome was a validated design for the compliance and HR teams to build and integrate with their existing learning management system.

-Compliance training materials are confidential which means employees need to complete them in an authenticated (logged in) environment on desktop.
-Employees don't have dedicated time for training and often have to complete it after commuting home from work.
+Compliance training materials are confidential which means employees need to complete them in an authenticated (logged in) environment on the computer.
+Because learning was not accessible, employees had to complete it after their commute home.

-Employees often found some of the compliance topics irrelevant to their daily roles, which made it hard to retain the learning materials.
+Employees often found some of the compliance topics irrelevant to their daily roles, and that made it hard to retain the learning materials.

 When employees feel forced to learn about compliance, this creates a 'push' rather than 'pull' learning experience.
 They feel 'pushed' to learn rather than driven by an intrinsict motivation to learn.